 18. Break bread with a Lanna family at their home

-Meeting local people is one of the best things to do in Thailand, and the Lanna Family Home-Hosted Dinner excursion on our Thailand Adventure Tour gives you the perfect opportunity to do just that.
+Meeting local people is one of the best things to do in Thailand, and the Lanna Family Home-Hosted Dinner excursion on our Grand Tour of Thailand gives you the perfect opportunity to do just that.
 You’ll learn about the culture of the Lanna people as you prepare Thai food, explore their garden, and take part in ancient rituals—like creating a floral offering, which you’ll burn to welcome your spirit to their home.

-Add the Lanna Family Home-Hosted Dinner excursion when you book our Thailand Adventure Tour →
+Add the Lanna Family Home-Hosted Dinner excursion when you book our Grand Tour of Thailand →

 19. Ask a monk all your questions about Buddhism